Common Sports Injuries

 Pelvic Fracture

 The hip and pelvis is a complicated area, linking the legs to the body via the ball-and-socket hip joints.
 You then have the hip stabilizer muscles and the pelvis, which joins the sacroiliac joints to the spine.
+Pelvic Fractures are the results of a fracture of the pelvis.
 When fractures of the pelvis occur, the damage is usually at more than one place so injuries can be difficult to diagnose.

 Symptoms of pelvic fracture